luciasalar/Case-Studies-in-Design-Informatics-1/README.md

 # Case-Studies-in-Design-Informatics-1
 tutorial

+#If you have any questions about the code, start an issue in this repo and I will answer it.

 This is the tutorial for case studies in design informatics 1

 We will use Jupyter Notebook for the demonstration, please install the notebook in you computer using the following command: